Query language

 FROM syntax ...
 JOIN:

 Defines the query data sources.
-The table immediately following FROM is considered the master table and is used when coordinating query execution.
+The table immediately following FROM is considered the primary table and is used when coordinating query execution (provided the query does not contain the WITH INDEX keyword).
 It is also allowable to specify auxiliary reference tables in the JOIN section.
 The reference tables are connected to the main table if the specified key matches exactly.
 Without specifying the LEFT keyword, INNER JOIN will be executed.
 You can additionally specify an expression for reference table filtering which will be executed when reading data before join with the main table is executed.

 To combine tables across multiple columns, a tuple must be written in the ON condition.